LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-08-12-hawaii-covid19-timeline.md

 imageZoom("myimage2", "myresult2");
 </script>
 <br>

 Final Remarks:

-Increase your healthspan via exercise, diet, etc.  This is not focused on as a recommendation because the results of wearing a mask and social distancing are more obvious and immediate.
-However, everyone, unfortunately, will have an adverse health event.
-The healthier you are when you encounter and adverse health event the better your chances of coming out of it.
+Increase your healthspan via exercise, diet, etc.  This is not often focused on as a recommendation because the results of wearing a mask and social distancing are more obvious and immediate.
+Everyone, unfortunately, will have some adverse health event.
+The healthier you are (i.e. better healthspan) when you encounter an adverse health event, the better your chances are of coming out of it and regaining your healthspan.

 <br>
 Data sources: [Hawaii Data](https://www.hawaiidata.org/) and [Honolulu Magazine](http://www.honolulumagazine.com/Honolulu-Magazine/August-2020/A-COVID-19-Timeline-How-Honolulu-Got-To-This-Point/)